chazzka/clanekcathedral/clanek.md

 #### Time variable preprocessing
 In the above sections we described a problem with rising time variable.
 This problem is usually fixed by dividing the dataset into equal intervals.
-Since the measurements in our environment are done several times throughout the day, we chose to divide the dataset into 24-hours
+Since the measurements in our environment are done several times throughout the day, we chose to divide the dataset into 24-hour intervals and remap the time accr
+This has several positive outcomes.
+First, the varying time is no more relevant, since
 TODO: VIDIME TEDY ZE V DATECH JSOU MEZERY A ALGORITMUS MA TENDENCI JE OZNACOVAT JAKO OUTLIERY, KDYZ ALE ROZDELIME TRENOVACI DATASET NA JASNÉ LOGICKÉ ČASOVÉ INTERVALY, NEJEN ŽE ODSTRANÍME PROBLÉM S NARŮSTAJÍCÍM ČASEM, ALE ZAHUSTÍ SE NÁM TÉŽ DATOVÝ PROSTOR